-There are a few basic styles that are classic to forcemeat preparation.
-The campagne or country-style is the most basic and has a rustic texture.
-The straight forcemeat is smoother and more refined.
-Gratin forcemeats refer to fully or partially cooking the proteins before processing and are commonly prepared with pork or poultry livers.
-Mousseline forcemeat is light and delicate being emulsified with egg and cream.
-5/4/3 forcemeat refers to the ratio of ingredients, 5 parts lean, four parts fat, and three parts ice used to make emulsified sausages like bologna and frankfurters.
+There are a few basic styles that are classic to forcemeat preparation including a rustic textured campagne or country-style and a straight forcemeat which is smoother with a more refined texture achieved by the progressive grinding of the ingredients.
+A gratin forcemeat is created by fully or partially cooking the proteins before processing and is commonly prepared with pork or poultry livers.
+A Mousseline forcemeat is a light and delicate forcemeat made by emulsifying the ingredients with eggs and cream.
+A 5/4/3 emulsion forcemeat refers to the ratio of ingredients, 5 parts lean meat, four parts fat, and three parts ice used to make emulsified sausages like bologna and frankfurters.

-Grinding is an important step in the emulsification process.
-Progressive grinding is used to mix the emulsion evenly and produce a smooth refined texture.
+Progressive grinding is used to mix the emulsion evenly, and to produce a smooth refined texture.
 The product is processed through a grinder 2-3 times starting with a large grind, then to a medium, and finally to a fine grind.
-Sieving the ingredients through a drum sieve, also known as a tamis, will remove any excess gristle or sinew that may detract from the smoothness.
-Although the campagne and straight forcemeats use a meat grinder, mousseline forcemeats and some gratins commonly use a food processor to create their characteristically light consistency.
+Passing the ingredients through a drum sieve, also known as a tamis, removes any excess gristle or sinew that may detract from the smoothness.

 Temperature is Crucial